blokks/legacy-docs/src/content/custom-themes/basic-structure.md

-title           = "Basic structure" description     = "The timetable embed is split into smaller, independent pieces called components, which in turn are split into even smaller components." keywords        = ["blokks", "templates", "themes", "structure", "naming conventions", "bem"] weight          = 503
+title           = "Basic structure" description     = "The timetable embed is split into smaller, independent pieces called components, which in turn are split into even smaller components." keywords        = ["blokks", "themes", "structure", "naming conventions", "bem"] weight          = 503

 [menu.main]